Halensuperapp/halentech-coding-challenge/README.md

 ### **Challenge Overview: Rideshare Service Microservice**

+⚠️ Please note excessive use of AI will disqualify an assessment from review. ⚠️

 You're tasked with designing and building a **Rideshare Microservice** that powers ride booking, driver-rider coordination, and live tracking within the **Halen Super App**.

 This challenge will evaluate your ability to: